aetherinox/docker-base-alpine/README.md

 <br />

-In the Dockerfile code above, you will see that we are pulling from `ghcr.io/aetherinox/alpine:${IMAGE_VERSION}`; where `${IMAGE_VERSION}` gets replaced with the version of alpine we wish to use.
+In the Dockerfile code above, you will see that we are pulling from `ghcr.io/aetherinox/alpine:${IMAGE_VERSION}`; where `${IMAGE_VERSION}` gets replaced with the version of Alpine we wish to use.
 At the time of writing this, it is `3.22`.

 <br />

-After you reference the alpine image, you can then write the remaining parts of your project's Dockerfile.
-Once you are ready to build, then build the image, and the alpine base you created an image for earlier will be used as the foundation for whatever project you lay over top of it.
+After you reference the Alpine image, you can then write the remaining parts of your project's Dockerfile.
+Once you are ready to build, then build the image, and the Alpine base you created an image for earlier will be used as the foundation for whatever project you lay over top of it.

 <br />